Enterprise Agreement customers now have a great way to run their development and testing workloads on Azure, with numerous advantages:

 - Access to exclusive Dev/Test images in the Gallery, including Windows 8.1 and Windows 10

-- Special lower Dev/Test rates on Windows Virtual Machines, Cloud Services, HDInsight and Web Apps
+- Special lower Dev/Test rates on Windows Virtual Machines, Cloud Services, HDInsight, App Service, and Logic Apps

 - Same great EA rates on other Azure services